The Road (2011 film)

-The Road (stylized as The Яoad) is a 2011 Filipino psychological horror film written, cinematographed and directed by Yam Laranas.
+The Road (stylized as The Яoad) is a 2011 Filipino horror anthology film written, cinematographed and directed by Yam Laranas.
 Divided into three stories, the film stars Carmina Villarroel, Marvin Agustin, TJ Trinidad, Rhian Ramos, Barbie Forteza, Alden Richards, Lexi Fernandez, Louise delos Reyes, Derrick Monasterio, Ynna Asistio, and Renz Valerio.

 Upon release, the film received mixed reviews and moderate success.
 It was released in the Philippines by GMA Films on November 30, 2011, and in the United States by Freestyle Releasing on May 11, 2012.

+The film is streaming online on YouTube.

 Plot

 Prologue

-Luis Medina (TJ Trinidad) is a successful policeman who has been recently awarded for his skill in investigations, despite his track record of being reckless and failing to follow protocol.
-After his award ceremony, the chief of police is approached by a woman asking for new information about her daughters who went missing twelve years ago.
-Luis asks for the names of her daughters so he can try to find them, and the woman tells him that their names are Joy and Lara Luna.
-Asking his partner to retrieve the missing persons file, Luis sets out for his investigation, despite his colleague Greg's advice that he shouldn't give the woman false hope.
+Luis Medina is a successful policeman who has been recently awarded for his skill in investigations, despite his track record of being reckless and failing to follow protocol.
+After his award ceremony, the police chief is approached by a woman asking for new information about her daughters Joy and Lara, who went missing twelve years ago.
+Luis sets out for his investigation, despite his colleague Greg advising him against giving her false hope.